Battle of Ctesiphon (1915): Battleground

 The Ottoman forces had formed a well-camouflaged and formidable line of trenches crossing the river.
 There were two lines of trenches; there was also a 20 ft ancient wall 3 mi south of the main line, used for observation by the Ottoman forces.

 The Ottoman forces consisted of approximately 18,000 men and 52 guns.
 The overall commander of the Ottoman army in Mesopotamia was Khalil Pasha.
 The commander in the field for the previous nine months was Lieutenant General Nureddin also called Nur-ud Din Pasha, but the Ottoman army was as of October under the command of Marshal Baron von der Goltz, also called Goltz Pasha, a well known German general, military historian and, for 12 years, a modernizer of the Ottoman army.
 Baron von der Goltz was old but he was an expert on military matters and had a deep understanding of the strengths and weaknesses of the Ottoman army.
 General Goltz was still making his way to Mesopotamia and it was Nureddin who was in charge at the battle and the British believed he was still the commander.
 This may have been a factor in the course of events as the British – with considerable justification based on previous experience – thought poorly of Nureddin's skills as a general.
+This was a serious miscalculation as the Ottomans had ruled this region and fought battles in Iraq for centuries.

 Nureddin had four divisions.
 The 35th and 38th Divisions were predominantly Arab.
 The 38th Divisions' prewar garrison had been Basra, and the 35th's was Mosul.
 Nureddin also had the 45th and 51st Divisions, newly raised divisions, which were predominantly Turkish.
 They were made up of a mixture of active and reserve soldiers.
 He had about 18,000 total infantry.

 The British force consisted of the 6th (Poona) Division, at a strength of around 11,000 men.
 Some British troops had been left behind to garrison the recently captured town and river junction of Kut.

 The British advance past Kut was slow, partly due to the bad weather and wet ground and partly due to General Townshend's reluctance to advance further.
 But the Commander-in-Chief of British forces in the region, General Nixon, ordered Townshend to take Baghdad.
 So, he commenced his march up the Tigris river.